 - Also according to the Content Marketing Institute’s 2016 Benchmark report, LinkedIn is the most effective social media channel for content distribution at 94%, followed both by Twitter at 87% and Facebook at 84%.
 (Content Marketing Institute)

-Organizations want to conduct omni-channel campaigns, but have trouble.
-Those who are successfully implementing omni-channel are seeing results and have a competitive advantage:
+Those who are successfully implementing omni-channel see results and have a competitive advantage:

 - 46% of organizations currently deliver poor customer experiences that end up in cart abandonment.
 (Multichannel Digital Marketing Report 2015)

 - Only 14% of organizations say they are currently running coordinated marketing campaigns across all channels.
 (CMO by Adobe)

 - 51% of marketers can’t react to new channels, devices, trends or competitors using their current tech.
 (Multichannel Digital Marketing Report 2015)

 - 55% of companies have no cross-channel strategy in place (The CMO Club)

 - 64% of marketers cite lack of resources and investment as their top barrier to omni-channel marketing (The CMO Club).

 - More than half of organizations say that “non-integrated tech platforms” are the single biggest barrier to running more integrated marketing activities.
 (CMO by Adobe, Three Issues Hindering Progress In Multichannel Marketing)

 Buyers (both B2B and B2C) expect a seamless online buying experience, regardless of the channel: